sinonjs/sinon/docs/CONTRIBUTING.md

 # install all dependencies
 bundle install --path vendor/bundle

-# build the site
+# build, serve and live-reload the site
-bundle exec jekyll serve
+npm run dev-docs
 ```

 After that you can access the site at http://localhost:4000/

-Unfortunately, you will not see the full `release-source` without a little
+Unfortunately, you will not see the full `release-source`, as the site is excluded from
-fiddling, as the site is excluded from Jekyll.
-So just supply a little symbolic
+Jekyll, but we made a little hack to expose the currently worked-on version.
-link like this from the `./docs` dir: `mkdir releases && ln -s $PWD/release-source releases/latest`
+You can check out the currently worked on release docs under [`/releases/dev/release`](http://localhost:4000/releases/dev/release).

 ## Linting of Markdown